FriendlyTester/WebDriverWorkshopJava/README.md

-# RTDWebDriverWorkshop
+# WebDriverWorkshop
-This is the repository for my WebDriver workshop at Romanian Testing Days
+This is the repository for my WebDriver workshop in Java